 The Key to Quitting

-There is no easy way to quit, but there are ways to make the experience more tolerable.
-Do not be discouraged if it takes many attempts before you kick the habit.
+There is no easy way to quit.
+Some steps may ease some of the challenges.
+Do not be discouraged if it takes more than one try before you kick the habit for good.

-The key to quitting, is patience, perseverance, and having a plan.
+The key to quitting is patience, determination, and having a plan.

 How to Do It